 - Guilt over taking away things from your kids (even though you know they don’t need them)

 - Guilt for getting rid of something passed on to you (that you don’t like!)

 Guilt is the reason we hold on to so many things in our home that we don’t need or enjoy!
 Don’t allow guilt to force you to hold on to items that don’t bring you joy and clutter your home.

 Guilt over money spent

 Stop spending unnecessarily and find other things to do instead of shopping.
 Sell the items if it makes you feel better.

 One of the great things about embracing a simpler, more minimalist life, is that you find greater joy in spending less.
-You will make up the money ten folds if you keep up with this journey.
+You will make up the money ten fold if you keep up with this journey.
 I promise.